tuananh/melange-example/README.md

 ## Usage

 - Start the dev container using `chainguard-images/sdk`.
 - Generate keygen for `melange` to sign the packages.
+This will generate `melange.rsa` and `melange.rsa.pub`.
 - Build the package(s).
 - Build the image with `apko`.